 One natural remedy for molluscum contagiosum is apple cider vinegar.
 You can dab some real, fermented ACV onto a small piece of fabric, such as a cleaned cotton swab, and then place the cotton swab over the skin.
 Use a bandage to keep the ACV fabric in place and leave it on for several days.
 (8) If irritation occurs remove the bandage and gently wash the skin.

 Once skin begins to clear you might experience some itching and dryness.
-You can apply baking soda, aloe vera or raw honey to help hydrate and soothe your skin.
+You can apply baking soda, aloe vera or raw honey (or Manuka honey) to help hydrate and soothe your skin.
 Baking soda has anti-itch properties while raw honey contains enzymes that promote healing.

 3. Apply Anti-Viral Essential Oils